Cholstat

 Do not take a double dose to make up for the dose you missed.

-If you think that you have used too much CHOLSTAT, you may need urgent medical attention.
+If you think that you have taken too much CHOLSTAT, you may need urgent medical attention.

 You should immediately: